citysciencelab/cut-mobilities-of-care-masterportal/doc/sensorThings.md

 ### The REST API - HTTP

-To narrow down the topics to subscribe to, use a HTTP REST call to fetch all required IDs.
+To subscribe to required IDs of Things, use a HTTP REST call to fetch all required IDs.

 >⚠️ `expand`, `filter`, and so on as URL query parameters are usable with HTTP REST calls only.
 With mqtt, you may subscribe to a plain path, and URL queries ("?" and beyond) will be ignored.